 The reason HIIT works so effectively is that it causes what we call an ‘after burn’ effect.
 When you do HIIT, the intensity of the exercise causes an increased need for oxygen so we end up with an oxygen shortage.
 This means your body has to find more oxygen in order to recover, known as EPOC (Excess Post-Exercise Oxygen Consumption).
 This, in turn, boosts your metabolism and burns more calories.

 How long do I need to do HIIT?

-A HIIT workout doesn't need to last hours and hours because of the intensity so they're perfect if you're short on time.
+A HIIT workout doesn't need to last hours because of the intensity, so they're perfect if you're short on time.
 Typically, a HIIT workout will last around 20-45 minutes to give your body a chance to burn enough calories for it to be worthwhile.

 Lunchtime HIIT workout routine

 What’s great about HIIT is it can be done using just your body weight, which means all you need is a little bit of space.
 If your office is cramped, why not take this circuit outside?
 It’s intense enough that it will soon warm you up if it’s cold!